thesmythgroup/DroidCook/README.md

 ## Differences from ...

-Quick list of differences (and gripes) for similar projects.
+Quick list of differences for similar projects.

 ### Roboguice

-* Requires extending the library's classes to do anything useful, painful
+* Requires extending the library's classes
 * Performs work during runtime via reflection
-* Obscure errors and stack traces due to the previous two statements

 ### AndroidAnnotations

 * Generates raw source code before compiling that extends an app's current activities
-* Requires one to reference these new "invisible" generated classes throughout the app and manifest
+* Requires one to reference the generated classes with an underscore suffix throughout the app and manifest
-* Setup is tedious (but getting better at the time of this writing)